paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 118

-**Texto original:**
-A company is building a web-based application running on Amazon EC2 instances in multiple Availability Zones.
-The web application will provide access to a repository of text documents totaling about 900 TB in size.
-The company anticipates that the web application will experience periods of high demand.
-A solutions architect must ensure that the storage component for the text documents can scale to meet the demand of the application at all times.
-The company is concerned about the overall cost of the solution.
-Which storage solution meets these requirements MOST cost-effectively?

-**Tradução:**
 Uma empresa está construindo uma aplicação web baseada em EC2 em várias zonas de disponibilidade.
 A aplicação web fornecerá acesso a um repositório de documentos de texto totalizando cerca de 900 TB de tamanho.
 A empresa prevê que a aplicação web terá períodos de alta demanda.
 Um arquiteto de soluções deve garantir que o componente de armazenamento dos documentos de texto possa escalar para atender à demanda da aplicação o tempo todo.
 A empresa está preocupada com o custo geral da solução.
 Qual solução de armazenamento atende a esses requisitos da maneira MAIS econômica?